Lednerb/bilberry-hugo-theme/v4/README.md

 Bilberry theme comes with built-in support for both v3 and v4 of [Google Analytics](https://analytics.google.com/analytics/web/).
-You should set the value of the `googleAnalytics` property in the `config.toml` file to enable it.
+You should set the value of the `googleAnalytics` property in the `hugo.toml` file to enable it.

 Such value for Universal Analytics v3 is prefixed with the `UA` letters.
 So, suppose you migrate your existing website to the Bilberry theme, and your website is already tracked in Universal Analytics, given that the corresponding property was created before October 14, 2020.
-In that case, you should continue using the v3 value in the `config.toml` file.
+In that case, you should continue using the v3 value in the `hugo.toml` file.
 However given that Universal Analytics will no longer process new data in standard properties beginning July 1, 2023, you will have to create a Google Analytics v4 property linked to your v3 property.

 If you created your property after October 14, 2020, you're likely using a Google Analytics v4 property already, and the value for such property is prefixed with the `G` letter.
-In that case, you should use the v4 value in the `config.toml` file.
+In that case, you should use the v4 value in the `hugo.toml` file.

 ### Comments